-dispBinTrend Estimate Dispersions with an Abundance-Dependent Trend for Nega- tive Binomial GLMs tive Binomiai GLMs у numeric matrix of counts design numeric matrix giving the design matrix for the GLM that is to be fit. offset numeric scalar, vector or matrix giving the offset (in addition to the log of the effective library size) that is to be included in the NB GLM for the transcripts.
+y design numeric matrix of counts numeric matrix giving the design matrix for the GLM that is to be fit. offset numeric scalar, vector or matrix giving the offset (in addition to the log of the effective library size) that is to be included in the NB GLM for the transcripts.
 If a scalar, then this value will be used as an offset for all transcripts and libraries.
 If a vector, it should be have length equal to the number of libraries, and the same vector of offsets will be used for each transcript.
 If a matrix, then each library for each transcript can have a unique offset, if desired.
-In adjustedProfileLik the offset must be a matrix with the same dimension as the table of counts. df scalar integer, the degrees of freedom for the natural cubic splines fit, used to determine the placement of the knots (number of knots is $\mathrm{d}f$ - 1. span scalar between 0 and 1, passed to loess to determine the amount of smoothing for the loess fit. min.n scalar integer, minimim number of genes in each of the bins. method.bin character, passed to binGLMDispersion, to specify the method used to compute the common dispersion within each bin of genes.
-Default is "CoxReid", other options are "Pearson" and "deviance". method.trend character, specifies method to produce a smooth fit through the binned common dispersions in order to interpolate the trended dispersions.
-Default is "spline" to use natural cubic splines, other option is "loess" to use a loess fit. trace logical, should iteration information be output? abundance numeric vector giving abundance of each gene option arguments to be passed to lower-level function binGLMDispersion.
+In adjustedProfileLik the offset must be a matrix with the same dimension as the table of counts. df degrees of freedom for spline curve. span span used for loess curve.

+min.n minimim number of genes in a bins. method.bin method used to estimate the dispersion in each bin.
+Possible values are "CoxReid", "Pearson" or "deviance". method.trend type of curve to smooth the bins.
+Possible values are "spline" for a natural cubic regression spline or "loess" for a linear lowess curve.
+AveLogCPM numeric vector giving average log2 counts per million for each gene other arguments are passed to estimateGLMCommonDisp list with the following components:

-Estimate a dispersion parameter for each of many negative binomial generalized linear models by computing the common dispersion for genes sorted into bins based on overall abundance and then using splines or a loess fit to interpolate a dispersion value for each gene, dependent on overall abundance of the gene.
+Estimate a dispersion parameter for each of many negative binomial generalized linear models by computing the common dispersion for genes sorted into bins based on overall AveLogCPM.
+A regression natural cubic splines or a linear loess curve is used to smooth the trend and extrapolate a value to each gene.